Cambodia, China & UNICEF Unite for Climate-Resilient Water & Sanitation Services

 In a significant step towards enhancing climate resilience in Cambodia, the Ministry of Industry, Science, Technology, and Innovation, alongside the Ministry of Water Resources of the People’s Republic of China and UNICEF, has launched the “Cambodia Climate Resilient Water and Sanitation Project.”
-This initiative aims to strengthen water and sanitation services across the country and address the challenges posed by climate change.
+This initiative aims to strengthen water and sanitation services across the country, addressing the challenges posed by climate change.

-The announcement was made on March 17, 2025, where HE Hem Vandy, Minister of Industry, Science, Technology and Innovation, emphasized that this collaboration will be crucial in achieving Cambodia’s Sustainable Development Goals (CSDG) 6.1 and 6.2.
+The announcement was made on 17 March 2025, where HE Hem Vandy, Minister of Industry, Science, Technology and Innovation, emphasised that this collaboration will play a crucial role in achieving Cambodia’s Sustainable Development Goals (CSDG) 6.1 and 6.2.
 These goals target universal access to safe and affordable drinking water and sanitation by 2030, with a special focus on supporting women, girls, and vulnerable populations.

 Li Guoying, Minister of Water Resources of the People’s Republic of China, affirmed China’s commitment to working with Cambodia and UNICEF to meet the water-related objectives outlined in the United Nations’ 2030 Sustainable Development Agenda.
 He highlighted the importance of building a cooperative community that shares a common vision for a sustainable future.